aica-technology/api/docs/docs/getting-started/03-installation.md

 ### Including custom packages

-The AICA framework allows developers to build their own [custom components](../reference/custom-components/01-component-package.md).
+AICA System allows developers to build their own [custom components](../reference/custom-components/01-component-package.md).
 These packages can be included under a custom name using the `docker-image://` prefix to specify the docker image name or path.
 For example, a custom component package that was locally built using `docker build [...] --tag my-custom-component-package` could be included